spacetelescope/wfc3tools/lib/wfc3tools/htmlhelp/_sources/ir_pipeline.txt

 * copy the zero sig image from the linearity reference file
 * compute any subarray offsets
-* subtract the super zero read reference image form the zero read science image
+* subtract the super zero read reference image from the zero read science image
 * compute the noise in the zero image
 * pixels which contain more than ZTHRESH*noise of detected signal are flagged and that signal is passed to the NLINCORR step to help judge saturation and linearity, avoiding reference pixels.
 * low signal pixels are masked out by setting them to zero
 * the NLINCOR file has an extension with saturation values for each pixel which is referenced here.
 Pixels which are saturated in the zeroth or first reads are flagged in the DQ and the number of found saturated pixels are reported.
 * This step works poorly for bright targets which are already begining to saturate in the zeroth and first reads
-* This step acutally subtractes the super zero read from teh science zero read instead of calculating an estimated signal based on the first read and zero read + estimated exposure time between them so that the difference in readout time for subarrays is not an issue.
+* This step acutally subtractes the super zero read from the science zero read instead of calculating an estimated signal based on the first read and zero read + estimated exposure time between them so that the difference in readout time for subarrays is not an issue.

 Bias Correction (BLEVCORR)
 --------------------------